webix-hub/docs/data/kanban/work_with_data.md

 Filtering
 -----------

-If you need to show only a part of loaded data depending on a certain rule, you can apply the [filtering](desktop/filter_sort.md) technique to Kanban board.
+If you need to show only a part of loaded data, depending on a certain rule, you can apply the [filtering](desktop/filter_sort.md) technique to Kanban board.

 It is possible to filter data by a single property.
 Let's assume that we need to show only tasks assigned to a certain person: